spettersson/splunk4patientprivacy/README.md

 - Helps to surface behaviour that is unusual but may not alone indicate a violation of patient privacy.

 #### Incident-Triggering
-- Designed to **correlate and group anomalies together and trigger incidents**.
+- Designed to **correlate and group anomalies together** and trigger incidents.
 - Helps generate **actionable alerts** when multiple anomalies indicate a breach or policy violation.

 ### 📊 Dashboards